eiConsole for ACORD (LAH) Getting Started Tutorial

 The Select File to Test With window opens and prompts you for a sample file.
 Navigate to the ../ACORD LAH/data folder.

 As each stage is completed, the question mark will turn into a checkmark if the stage succeeds.
 If there were a failure, you would see a red X. You can now look at the data as it appeared at each stage in the process.
 Click the View File Contents button in the Testing Configuration panel.

 Here you’ll see the sample file that you selected.
 Click the X to close that window.

-Now, double click the Delimited and Fixed-Width File Transformation Stage in the Objects within the selected stage table.
+Now, double-click the Delimited and Fixed-Width File Transformation Stage in the Objects within the selected stage table.

 This demonstrates the XML (choose the XML format in the drop-down menu) generated by the File Specification engine as that data was parsed and converted into XML.
 Click the X to close.

 Next, select the XSLT item in that same table (under Stage Name).
-You’ll see now, rather than one transaction in the Test Results, you have three.
+You’ll see now, that rather than one transaction in the Test Results, you have three.

 This is because you forked that single transaction by the policy tag into these three discrete pieces.
 Those three discrete pieces were then executed against the transformation and turned into three individual ACORD TXLife 203 transactions.
 Double-clicking each row in the Test Results grid will show you each of the generated transactions.